ChenhaoWu18/SoldPriceMap/Backend/README.md

             (2) Plots the sold price map graph with a colour bar (see more details within the function).
             (3) Save the plot to a .png file.

-* Updates 08/10/19:
-    1. Updated the file name to plotSoldPriceMap_v2.py
-    2. Using getopt command line flag I/O rather than args.
-        Reason: more informative, graph size and dot size become optional inputs.
-    3. Updated varible/function names (I really appreciate for the feedback!)
-        -- Updated variable names to readable camel style.
-        -- Updated function names to readable snake style (sometimes combined with camel style within the name).
-        -- Some unchanged names based on conventions, I will adapt to the company tech team style when I can read scripts from you. :)
-    4. Added code structure for main functionalities explaination.

 * Futher improvements:
     a.
 Unit tests - coming later.